lhr-solar/UTSVT-KiCadLibraries/PULL_REQUEST_TEMPLATE.md

 - [ ] Are critical paths of switching converters as small as possible?

 ### Copper Layer
-- [ ] The trace widths and trace clearances are greater than JLCPCB's minimum requirements.
+- [ ] The trace widths and trace clearances are greater than JLCPCB's minimum requirements (https://jlcpcb.com/capabilities/Capabilities).
-    - [ ] Are signal traces 6mils unless provided with reasoning?
+    - [ ] Are signal traces are .15mm unless provided with reasoning?
         - NOTE: One net can have multiple trace widths
 - [ ] The trace lengths are as short as possible.
     - Can there be a more optimal route if you go to another layer?